 Eligible applicants are invited to apply for the 2019-20 AMS Congressional Fellowship.
 A Fellow spends a year working on the staff of a Congress member or on a congressional committee, assisting in legislative and policy areas that require scientific and technical input.

 The American Mathematical Society (AMS), in conjunction with the American Association for the Advancement of Science (AAAS), sponsors the fellowship.
 It includes an orientation on congressional and executive branch operations, and a year-long seminar series on issues involving science, technology and public policy.

-The AAAS Science & Technology Fellowship program is designed to provide a unique public policy learning experience, to demonstrate the value of science-government interaction, and to bring a technical background and external perspective to the decision-making process in the Congress.
+The AMS Congressional Fellowship is part of the AAAS Science & Technology Fellowship program, which provides a unique public policy learning experience, demonstrates the value of science-government interaction, and brings a technical background and external perspective to the Congressional decision-making process.

-Prospective Fellows must demonstrate expertise in some area of the mathematical sciences; have a good scientific and technical background; be cognizant of and demonstrate sensitivity toward political and social issues; and, most importantly, have a strong interest and some experience in applying personal knowledge toward the solution of societal problems.
+Prospective Fellows must demonstrate expertise in an area of mathematical sciences; possess a good scientific and technical background; understand and demonstrate sensitivity toward political and social issues; and, most importantly, display a strong interest and some experience in applying personal knowledge toward solving societal problems.

 Applicants must be U.S. citizens, holding a Ph.D. in mathematics by the application deadline.
 Federal employees are not eligible.
 An AMS Fellowship Committee makes the selection.
 February 15 is the annual application deadline.

 For the Sept.
 2019-Aug.
 2020 Fellowship year, the stipend will be US$81,548, with allowances for relocation and professional travel, plus a contribution toward health insurance.

 To apply, submit a statement expressing interest and qualifications, and a current CV, and arrange for the AMS to receive three letters of recommendation by Feb.
 15, 2019.Apply Online Here